Ex-Dallas cop missed clues before shooting man eating ice cream in own home: prosecutor

 Guyger then called 911.

-“I shot a guy thinking it was my apartment,” Hermus said, recounting what Guyger told the dispatcher, noting that she never said that Jean posed a threat to her.
+“‘I shot a guy thinking it was my apartment,’” Hermus said, recounting what Guyger told the dispatcher, noting that she never said that Jean posed a threat to her.

-Guyger’s lawyers are due to make their opening statement later on Monday.

 Before opening statements began, state District Judge Tammy Kemp sequestered the jurors, shielding them from possible outside influence and local news coverage of the case.

-Kemp also denied a motion to exclude evidence from Guyger’s texts and phone calls and a motion for a mistrial from Guyger’s attorneys who claimed Dallas District Attorney John Creuzot defied a gag order by giving an interview about the case to a local television station over the weekend.
+Kemp also denied a motion to exclude evidence from Guyger’s texts and phone calls and a motion for a mistrial from Guyger’s attorneys.

-The district attorney's office reexamined the case after the public protests, and a grand jury in late November indicted Guyger on murder charges, with the maximum punishment of life in prison. reut.rs/2mxclAB
+The district attorney's office re-examined the case after the public protests, and a grand jury in late November indicted Guyger on murder charges, with the maximum punishment of life in prison. reut.rs/2mxclAB

 After the incident, she was initially placed on administrative leave but was fired days later.

-Reporting by Bruce Tamaso in Dallas, additional reporting by Brad Brooks in Austin, writing by Brendan O'Brien; Editing by Scott Malone, Cynthia Osterman and Sonya Hepinstall
+Reporting by Bruce Tamaso in Dallas, additional reporting by Brad Brooks in Austin, writing by Brendan O'Brien; Editing by Sonya Hepinstall and Dan Grebler